actix/actix-web/guide/src/qs_5.md

 }
 ```

-`Any` predicate accept list of predicates and matches if any of the supplied
+The `Any` predicate accepts a list of predicates and matches if any of the supplied
 predicates match. i.e:

 ```rust,ignore
     pred::Any(pred::Get()).or(pred::Post())
 ```

-`All` predicate accept list of predicates and matches if all of the supplied
+The `All` predicate accepts a list of predicates and matches if all of the supplied
 predicates match. i.e:

 ```rust,ignore